-Most fiberglass pools and some concrete pools will have a hydrostatic valve fitted usually in a sump in the deepest part.
+Most fiberglass pools and some concrete pools will have a hydro static valve fitted at the deepest part.

-Such a valve is designed to let ground water INTO the pool, especially when empty or nearly empty.
-Pools may be situated in areas where the water table is quite high or is raised after heavy rain.
-When having a pool that is empty or nearly empty in this situation it is important to be aware of the pressure exerted on the pool by such a high water table.
-This is more so for fiberglass pools which don’t have the mass of a concrete pool.
-Usually a concrete pool is engineered to with stand considerable water pressure when empty so the hydrostatic valve is omitted and when the pool was built it would have remained empty for a month or so while the concrete cured.
+Be aware that such pressure if not managed correctly can damage the shell of the swimming pool when its empty or near empty.
+More so for fiberglass pools which don’t have the mass of concrete pools.
+Usually a concrete pool is engineered to withstand considerable water pressure when empty, so the hydro-static valve is omitted.
+When the pool was built, it would have remained empty for a month or so while the concrete cured.
 So you can usually empty concrete pools without issues.

-Some pools will have an inspection pipe near the pool which can be used to determine the ground water level.
-(It’s usually located in the surrounding tiled area and will have a shower waste grill on top, check water depth with broom handle)
+Some pools will have an inspection pipe near the pool which can be used to determine the groundwater level.
+It’s usually located in the surrounding tiled area and will have a shower waste grill on top.
+So check water depth with broom handle.

-As a general guide for fibreglass pools we suggest not emptying if the water table is high, say less than 1 M deep and if between 1 – 2 M, proceed with caution.
-Also don’t leave a fibreglass pool empty if heavy rain is expected.
-Test the situation by emptying the pool about 1/3 and leave overnight so as to check on any pressures, bulges or movement of the shell.
-If okay, then empty a further 1/3, so you can release the hydrostatic valve.
-(To release valve lift off cover plate and then pull up the mushroom shaped cap, in the sump, which should let dirty water into the pool)(If seized, then try to force up with screw driver under lip)(ALWAYS a good idea to replace when pool empty.
+Monitor the situation by emptying the pool about 1/3 and leave overnight so as to check on any pressures, bulges or movement of the shell.
+If shell stays stable, empty a further 1/3, so you can release the hydro static valve.
+To release the valve lift off the cover plate and then pull up the mushroom shaped cap, in the sump, which should let dirty water into the pool.
+If seized, then try to force up with screwdriver under the lip.
+ALWAYS a good idea to replace when pool empty.
 (As they have not changed much through the years, so any pool shop would have replacements).
 Leave overnight and slowly continue to empty pool.
 The water may will keep on coming through the valve for some time, but that is the nature of it and one has to work around of it.

 You may notice some springiness in the floor, though hopefully no bulges.
-Try not to walk on any springy areas and use some plywood sheets to spread the load, while preparing the pool.
+Try not to walk on any springy areas and while preparing the pool use some plywood sheets to spread the load.
 Fibreglass is quite resilient, but continuous flexing is not good.
-Also older fibreglass pools may be somewhat brittle with age or if of poor quality and may crack if flexed.
+Also, older fibreglass pools may be somewhat brittle with age or if of poor quality and may crack if flexed.